 Call it a brown rice revolution.

-The legacy of the 1960s and 1970s is usually defined as one of leftist politics and of sex, drugs, and rock and roll.
-But the counterculture also reshaped the way most of us eat.
+Many Americans think the counterculture of the 1960s and 1970s was consumed by leftist politics and distracted by sex, drugs, and rock and roll.
+But the hippie kids also reshaped the way we eat.

-Why exactly did young Americans in the 1960s start eating brown rice and whole-wheat bread?
+Why exactly did young Americans start eating brown rice and whole-wheat bread?
 How did alfalfa sprouts, tofu, and tahini make their way to tiny towns all across the country?
-Why (I ask, with a retroactive howl of anguish) were so many children forced to eat carob candy?
+Why were so many children like me tortured by carob candy?

-The natural-foods cuisine of the 1970s didn’t emerge out of a vacuum – it gathered up a century’s worth of fringe health movements, charged them with the political spirit of the times, and infused them with the flavors of Eastern Europe, Asia, Latin America, and Africa.
+I spent five years traveling around the country, interviewing hundreds of people to answer these questions.
+And the stories and connections I discovered surprised me.
+The natural-foods movement of the 1970s didn’t emerge out of an LSD-spiked haze – it gathered up a century’s worth of oddball health beliefs, charged them with the political spirit of the times, and infused a new cuisine with the flavors of Eastern Europe, Asia, Latin America, and Africa.

 Finalist for the Art of Eating and James Beard Awards, 2019